komikku-app/komikku/README.md

 * New E-Hentai/ExHentai features, such as language settings and watched list settings
 * Comfortable grid view
 * Custom categories for sources, liked the pinned sources, but you can make your own versions and put any sources in them
+* Manga info edit
+* Enhanced views for internal and integrated sources
+* Enhanced usability for internal and delegated sources

 Inherited from TachiyomiAZ or TachiyomiEH and are included and possibly modified in TachiyomiSY
 * Source migration, migrate all your manga from one source to another